 And that right there is the huge problem with By Night’s End.
 There was no reason not to call the cops, say they shot an armed intruder, and look afterwards.
 So, the film hinges on one, not just bad, but downright stupid even by action movie standards, decision.
 But I’m used to dubious decision in these films and pushed on.

-It doesn’t help that the two of them can’t stop squabbling about personal issues either.
+It doesn’t help that the two of them can’t stop squabbling about personal issues, either.
 If you pay attention during the early part of the film, you can guess what the main one is.
-It, like Heather’s PTSD is a bit of a cliché.
-The script gets some milage out of them, especially the PTSD angle.
+It, like Heather’s PTSD, is a bit of a cliché.
+The script gets some mileage out of them, especially the PTSD angle.
 But the recriminations over their daughter slows things down during the film’s midsection more than it helps.

 This is an enjoyable low budget action/thriller that benefits from a good cast and some nice cinematography.
 That includes a long continuous take of Heather making her way through the house while avoiding the gang.